Vinpocetine Review - Does This Ingredient Really Work?

-We are not sure when Vinpocetine supplements first emerged.
+We are not sure when this product first emerged, but we’re excited to dig into Vinpocetine benefits.
 However, according to WebMD, this ingredient is being used to treat diseases like Alzheimer’s.
 Furthermore, there is no prescription needed to obtain this health product.
 You will find all sorts of user feedback posted online as well, but read on…

 Vinpocetine Side Effects – “Concerned At All?”

 The first concern we have is Vinpocetine side effects.
 “There are some adverse effects that can occur with this supplement.
 These include headache, dizziness, sleeplessness, stomach pains, flushing of the skin, nervousness and nausea,” reported our Research Editor.

 One customer stated, “This product gave me a headache and made me feel disoriented, almost like I was drunk.
 It took about 3 days to feel normal again.”

 On the other hand, a different user said, “Not sure if I am receiving any benefit.
 At least no negative reaction.”

 “Helps a little I think.
 Won’t buy this again though,” revealed another person.

 Another issue is user complaints.
 For instance, one person commented, “After taking this supplement for three weeks I’ve noticed that I am always sad and depressed.
 It didn’t help with focus or memory.
 I’ll stop taking this product.”